 www.sandatlas.org/dolomite-rockDolomite or dolostone is a carbonate sedimentary rock containing more than 50% by weight of the mineral dolomite.Dolomite rock may contain calcite, but the content of calcite should not exceed 10% of the calcite-dolomite pair’s content 3..
 Dolomite in Northern Norway (Trollholmsund) which was once chalk, but the original material has been replaced with dolomite.

-geology.com/rocks/dolomite.shtml"Dolomite" is a word that is used by geologists in two different ways: 1) as the name of the mineral dolomite; and, 2) as the name of a rock known as dolomite, dolostone, or dolomite rock.
-This page is about dolomite rock.
-If you are looking for an article about the mineral, please go here.
+geology.com/minerals/dolomite.shtml"Dolomite" is a word that is used by geologists in two different ways: 1) as the name of the mineral dolomite; and, 2) as the name of a rock known as dolomite, dolostone, or dolomite rock.
+This page is about the mineral dolomite.
+If you are looking for an article about the rock, please go here.

 www.britannica.com/science/dolomite-rock…by dissolution of limestone or dolomite.
 Limestone is composed mostly of calcium carbonate in the form of the mineral calcite.
 Dolomite rock consists of calcium magnesium carbonate, the mineral dolomite.
 Both these carbonate minerals are somewhat soluble in the weak acids formed by carbon dioxide dissolving in groundwater.

 www.britannica.com/science/dolomite-mineralDolomite, type of limestone, the carbonate fraction of which is dominated by the mineral dolomite, calcium magnesium carbonate.
 Along with calcite and aragonite, dolomite makes up approximately 2 percent of the Earth’s crust.
 Learn more about the structure, properties, and uses of dolomite in this article.